 To serve in the profession, aestheticians must be licensed in aesthetics by a state cosmetology board.
-Specific licensure requirements vary between states but typically include graduation from an approved school and passage of written and practical exams.
+Common licensure requirements include graduation from an approved school and passage of written and practical exams.
 Some cosmetology boards allow aestheticians to substitute formal education with apprenticeship training to meet the licensure requirements.
-Delaware, for example, requires candidates to have 600 hours of formal education or 1,200 hours of apprenticeship training.
+Maryland, for example, requires candidates to have 600 hours of formal education or 12 months of apprenticeship training.

 Step 3: Consider Becoming a Master Aesthetician

-Licensed aestheticians may pursue advanced education by taking courses in master aesthetics.
-Admission to a certificate program typically entails completion of 600 hours in a basic aesthetics training program.
-To become a master aesthetician, candidates must complete 600 additional hours of advanced training.
-These programs typically include more medical-focused aesthetics instruction.
+Licensed aestheticians may pursue a master aesthetician license, which consists of an additional 600 hours of advanced training.
+Master aesthetician programs cover topics in more detail, and some have more medical-focused aesthetics instruction.
 Course topics may include anatomy, physiology, microdermabrasion, chemical exfoliation, lymph drainage and anti-aging treatments.

 Step 4: Continue Education

 Continuing education is required in most states for standard and master aestheticians to renew their licenses.
-Aestheticians have the ability to continue their education through advanced courses that cover topics like spray tanning and lymphatic massage.
+Aestheticians have the ability to continue their education through advanced courses that cover topics like chemical peels and laser treatments.
 Workshops and conferences may also satisfy continuing education standards.
 In addition to fulfilling licensure renewal requirements, continuing education can help an aesthetician advance his or her career by learning new techniques and skills.

 - Join a professional organization.
 Membership in a professional organization, such as the Aesthetics International Association (AIA) or Associated Skin Care Professionals (ASCP), can give an aesthetician access to continuing education opportunities and other professional resources and benefits.
 Common membership benefits include access to affordable insurance, networking resources, marketing materials and business advice.